-The pedestrian survey for the airport was conducted at the airport in June 2022.
+According to a cultural resources records search and pedestrian survey for Redding Regional Airport, to date, no historic properties or historical resources have been identified at the airport.
+The pedestrian survey for the airport was conducted at the airport between May 8th and 12th, 2023.
 The pedestrian survey identified one prehistoric isolate, which consists of a unifacially worked chopper hand tool, and one isolated historic feature, which consists of a concrete trough.
 Ultimately, the two isolates identified lack the context and potential to yield information important in prehistory or history to meet National Register of Historic Places (NRHP) Criterion D or California Register of Historical Resources (CRHR) Criterion 4, under which archaeological resources are found to be significant.
 Thus, the two isolates are recommended as ineligible for either the NRHP or CRHR, and no further consideration is warranted.